 -Breakfast and dinner provided daily.
 Students are required to provide their own lunches.

--Light snacks are available for purchase from the PSU campus store and Starbucks located on the first floor of the Broadway Residence Hall
+-Light snacks are available for purchase from the PSU campus store and Cafes located on the first floor of the Broadway Residence Hall

 – Common areas are cleaned by the PSU custodial staff